-Ghee butter vs butter will concern you if you are a dairy lover and you love to add ghee and butter to your diet.
-Ghee is all milk fat and popularly called butterfat.
+Ghee butter vs butter will concern you if you are a dairy lover and love adding ghee and butter to your diet.
+Ghee is all milk fat and is popularly called butterfat.
 But butter and butterfat are not the same.

 Butter is also called milk butter, and it contains loads of fats.
 But when this product is compared with ghee butter, you are comparing butter with clarified butter or ghee butter, or ghee.

 Ghee is a better butter, and diet freaks agree that ghee in the diet can help you with some ghee benefits.
-But before that, let’s check the difference between ghee butter and butter.
+But before that, let’s check the difference between ghee butter vs butter.

 Ghee butter vs butter: know the physical difference

-Both ghee butter and butter are dairy and contain loads of fat.
+if we check and compare ghee butter vs butter is dairy and contains loads of fat.
 While there are some similarities, there are some dissimilarities too.

 Butter is velvety smooth in its consistency.
 It is available in salted and unsalted varieties.
 But ghee is semi-liquid in its consistency and blunt in taste.

 Ghee is storage-friendly.
 You can store ghee at room temperature for 12-18 months from its manufacturing date.
 Butter is a highly perishable dairy product.
 You have to keep it in the fridge; however, you cannot store butter in a refrigerator for a long time.

 Butter offers a milky savory aroma.
 Ghee offers a nutty aroma of butterfat.